Faster MCMC for Gaussian Latent Position Network Models: New Sampling Methodology

 Going forward, we refer to the parameter augmentation and update strategy described above as FlyMC.
 The reduction in computational cost of evaluating the posterior density and gradients under FlyMC is most prevalent when most of the $\theta_{ij}$ are 0.
-Because the $\mathbb{P}(\theta_{ij} =0| \tau_{x_{ij}}) = 1 - \tau_{x_{ij}}$, the computational gains from FlyMC are thus largest when $\tau_{x_{ij}}$ is small.
+Because $\mathbb{P}(\theta_{ij} =0| \tau_{x_{ij}}) = 1 - \tau_{x_{ij}}$, the computational gains from FlyMC are largest when $\tau_{x_{ij}}$ is small.
 On the other hand, when $\tau_{x_{ij}}$ are relatively large (close to 1), most values of the $\theta_{ij}$ will be one, meaning the computational improvements in evaluating the gradient may not justify the computational expense of instantiating and updating the $\theta$ variables.
 In the extreme case of $\tau_{x_{ij}} = 1$, no subsampling will occur at all, so FlyMC should not be included.

 For sparse networks, however, $\tau_{x_{ij}}$ may be very small for some values of $x_{ij}$, leading to substantial computational gains.
 In addition to providing a computational speed-up, the new FlyMC posterior facilitates the inference of $\tau$ via Gibbs steps.
-We now discuss MCMC updates for $\tau$ and $\gamma^2$ in Section~\ref{learningK}.